tiagocasemiro/ChuckNorrisFacts/README.md

 #### Tests and Quality code

+The tests are separated into 3 different source sets.<BR/>
+Unit test are in sourceSet ** test **, integrated tests are in the sourceSet ** integrationTest ** and functional tests are in source set androidTest.<BR/>
+To run the built-in tests, an instance of the andorid context is required.
+So this test has a sourceSet of type androidTest.<BR/>

 All tests were applied without interference from the external environment (App database on smartphone, Application server running), as explained above.<BR/>

 The entire **commit / pull request** in the Master branche will execute all the tests of the application.<BR/>